Expat Funeral Insurance in Spain (2026 Guide): Costs, Plans & Repatriation Explained

 - Funeral Insurance vs Funeral Plans vs Repatriation Insurance

-- Who Really Needs Funeral Insurance in Spain?
+- Who Needs Funeral Insurance in Spain?

 - How UEI Helps Expats Arrange Funeral & Repatriation Cover